wallnerryan/vagrantspice/README.md

 Install
 -------
 VagrantSpice requires that providers are generally working with a normal Vagrantfile first.
-The primary details here are specific to authenticaiton.
+The primary details here are specific to authentication.
 With this you can take the configuration parameters and populate them in the spice-conf/consumer_config.rb file along with populating relavant certificate files in the provider/cert directory.

 	git clone https://github.com/emccode/vagrantspice